Robust Frequency Constrained UC Using Data Driven Logistic Regression for Island Power Systems: Results

-Although the operation costs go higher by choosing $\psi$ closer to zero, the average UFLS is decreased considerably.
-Also, there are cases that lead to improvement in both operation cost and average UFLS, which are highlighted in red.\\ It's also interesting to see and compare the dynamic frequency responses obtained from the SFR model.
+It's also interesting to see and compare the dynamic frequency responses obtained from the SFR model.
 In figure \ref{fwithufls} and \ref{fwithoutufls} the frequency response for a period of 15 seconds after outages are presented, for every single outage of online units in a random hour.
 In figure \ref{fwithufls} the UFLS scheme is activated, and figure \ref{fwithoutufls} shows frequency response with no UFLS.
 The simulations for the conventional approach are in yellow, the most conservative case with $\psi=2.12$ in red, and one of the preferred cases with $\psi=-6.91$ in green.
 The moments that the UFLS scheme has operated are also highlighted with dashes.
 The better performance of the conservative case is noticeable.
 Also, the case with $\psi=-6.91$ outperforms the conventional approach.
 The minimum allowed frequency nadir is shown with the gray line in figure \ref{fwithoutufls}.